 M.J.
 Curriculum Sustainable International Development Law

-Students pursuing a Master of Jurisprudence in our Sustainable International Development (SID) program will have the opportunity to draw upon the strengths of the University of Washington and its School of Law in a full range of course offerings related to sustainable development, human rights and the rule of law.
-The program encourages students to use innovation to achieve social change, whether they plan to work in government, for a grassroots or international organization, as a social entrepreneur or with a major corporation.
+Students pursuing a Master of Jurisprudence (M.J.) in our Sustainable International Development (SID) track will have the opportunity to draw on the strengths of the University of Washington and its School of Law in a full range of courses related to sustainable development, human rights, international law, and the rule of law.
+This curriculum encourages students to use innovation to achieve social change, whether they plan to work in government, for grassroots or international organizations, as social entrepreneurs, or with major corporations.

 Sample Curriculum Options